What are the Quordle answers today?

 However, in Quordle, players have to guess four five-letter words at the same time in order to win.
 They have nine tries to answer all four words correctly.
 So, when you type in a guess, you’re guessing a word for all of the four, different word puzzles.

-On social media, many Quordle players have expressed how tough they thought today’s game was.
+On social media, many Quordle players have expressed how tough they thought the puzzle was.

-“Very challenging today,”” one person tweeted, while another said: “Bottom left completely pulled out of my arse.”
+“Difficult today,” one person tweeted, while another said: “Worst I’ve ever done!.”

-A few other players weren’t pleased with the choice of words used in the puzzle.
-“I gave you ‘batty’ first thinking you wouldn’t use that word,” one wrote, while another said: “Quordle was trolling?
-I don’t like one of the words.”
+Other players were pleased with how they did on the game: “Not a bad way to start the day!,” one wrote, while another said: “I’m getting so d*** good at these omg.”

 Register for free to continue reading